Exclusive press tour of Planetside 2

 Inspired by my last death I made a switch to heavy assault though going off on my own proved unsuccessful (meaning I was killed), and so for my next class I switched to light assault under Maggie’s guidance with the intention of jumping over a forcefield wall with our jetpacks.
 Everyone seemed to be waiting around for a little too long and so I decided to charge in like a one man army (one surrounded by the rest of his faction though) and charged the wall leaping gracefully like a gazelle and clearing it with ease….Then I was run down by an enemy tank.

-It was round about here that time was almost up, and so before she departed we got to ask a few questions before Maggie called it a day:
+It was round about here that time was almost up, and so before she departed we got to ask a few questions before Maggie called it a day on Planetside 2:

 Me: Do you guys have any idea of a release date?